 There are some loans whose interests may be deductible while others are not.
 For example, student loan interest and mortgage interest are almost always tax-deductible, while personal loans can vary.
-Continue reading to learn more about loan interest rates and whether they can be dedicated from your taxes.
+Continue reading to learn more about loan interest rates and whether they can be deducted from your taxes.

 General Information on Tax Deductions and Credit